-After installing the wget command it can be checked in different ways but the most practical way is checking and displaying its version.
-The -V option can be used to display version of the wget command like below.
+After installing the wget command it can be checked in different ways but the most practical way is to check and display its version.
+The -V option can be used to display the version of the wget command like below.

 $ wget -V